camybish/chitter-challenge/README.md

 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```

+BASIC --> Post a 'peep', 'Peeps' shown newest first (with time), Sign Up
+HARDER --> Login and logout to own account
+ADVANCED --> Email if tagged in a 'peep'

 Technical Approach:
 -----